Opendigitalradio/dablin/README.md

 * enable the regarding line in `Makefile` (when using Make)
 * insert `-D USE_FDK-AAC=1` after the `cmake` call (when using CMake)

+### Audio output
+The SDL2 library is used for audio output, but you can instead choose to output the decoded audio in plain PCM for further processing (e.g. for forwarding to a streaming server).

 ### Surround sound

 Services with surround sound are only decoded from their Mono/Stereo